Deep South: Usage

 The term "Deep South" is defined in various ways, but most definitions typically include the states: Louisiana, Mississippi, Alabama, Georgia, and South Carolina.
 Texas and Florida are sometimes included as well, due to their proximity, coastlines with the Gulf of Mexico, histories of slavery, large African American populations, and their former status as part of the Confederate States of America.

 The eastern part of Texas is the westernmost extension of the Deep South, typically the area east of Dallas.
 North Florida is also part of the Deep South region, typically the area north of Ocala.
 West Tennessee is sometimes included due to its history of slavery, its prominence in cotton production during the antebellum period, and cultural similarity to the Mississippi Delta region.
 The Arkansas Delta is also sometimes included, though Arkansas is usually considered part of the Upper South.

 Seven states seceded from the United States before the firing on Fort Sumter and the start of the American Civil War, which originally formed the Confederate States of America.
 In order of secession, they are South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas.
+While eleven states seceded in total, with Virginia, Arkansas, Tennessee, and North Carolina seceding and joining the Confederate States of America following the Fall of Fort Sumter, only the first seven states to secede are usually considered part of the Deep South, with only certain parts of the four Upper South states sometimes being considered part of the Deep South as well.

 The first six states to secede were those that held the largest percentage of slaves.
 Ultimately, the Confederacy included eleven states.
 A large part of the original "Cotton Belt" is sometimes included in Deep South terminology.
 This was considered to extend from the South Carolina Lowcountry to Georgia and North Florida, through the Gulf States as far west as East Texas, including West Tennessee, eastern Arkansas, and up the Mississippi embayment.
 Historically, sugar was the predominant crop in Louisiana, and rice was an important crop in South Carolina.

 The inner core of the Deep South, characterized by very rich black soil that supported cotton plantations, is a geological formation known as the Black Belt.
 The Black Belt has since become better known as a sociocultural region; in this context it is a term used for much of the Cotton Belt, which had a high percentage of African-American slave labor.
 The Mississippi Delta has been called "The Most Southern Place on Earth", because of its unique racial, cultural, and economic history.